 Remote work has many pros including work flexibility, financial savviness, and environmental preservation.

 The cons of remote work include dealing with distractions and social isolation.
-However, these can be placated with a capable remote team manager.
+However, a capable remote team manager can placate these concerns.